savin2001/Data-Structure-and-Algorithms/Arrays_and_Hashing/Exercises/Duplicate_Integer/README.md

   Not very efficient.
   - Sorting an array: Sort an array into an order e.g. ascending to descending. `Time complexity > O (n log n).` \
   Checking for duplicates. `Time complexity > O(n).` More efficient than brute force.
-  - Using Hash Set: Iterate through the array ans store each element within a hash set. \
+  - Using Hash Set: Iterate through the array and store each element within a hash set. \
   If you encounter an element that’s already in the set, you know there’s a duplicate. `Time complexity > O(n)` \
   Most efficient. `I am yet to learn this method (12-Aug-2024)`